divawidia/Dog-Breed-Classification-Telegram-Bot/README.md

 ## Features
 * Classify dog breed by uploading image
-* Using CNN with Resnet50 transfer learning trained on dog breed dataset to classify dog breed
 * Retrieve dog breed detail data based on dog breed name

 ## Installation
+1. First, head over to [BotFather](https://t.me/BotFather) and create your own telegram bot with the `/newbot` command.
+After choosing an appropriate name and telegram handle for your bot, note down the **bot token** provided to you.
-1. Clone this repository:
+2. Clone this repository:

 	```
 	$ git clone https://github.com/divawidia/dog-breed-classification-api.git
 	```
-2. Virtual Environment Setup:
+3. Virtual Environment Setup:
     It is preferred to create a virtual environment per project, rather then installing all dependencies of each of your projects system wide.
 Once you install [virtual env](https://virtualenv.pypa.io/en/stable/installation/), and move to your projects directory through your terminal, you can set up a virtual env with: